bigpannard/easy_messages/README.md

 the message will be encoded in UTF-8.

-The server get the message length and read the socket to get all message.
+The server get the message length and read the socket to get all message. if MessageCheck_handler is set into the server a validation occured.
+By default no check all message is validated if MessageReceived_handler is set into the server an event into a thread is raised